MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 - By assigning a role to an organizational unit (organizational unit) of which the user is a member
 - By assigning a role directly to a user

 A role assigned to a parent organizational unit optionally can be inherited by its member organizational units.
 When a role is assigned to or inherited by an organizational unit, it can be designated as an effective or proposed role.
 If it is an effective role, all users in the organizational unit are assigned the role.
 If it is a proposed role, it must be activated for each user or member organizational unit to become effective for that user or organizational unit's members.
-This makes it possible to assign users a subset of the roles associated with an organizational unit, rather than automatically assigning all of the organizational unit�s roles to all members.
+This makes it possible to assign users a subset of the roles associated with an organizational unit, rather than automatically assigning all of the organizational unit's roles to all members.
 In addition, roles can be given start and end dates, and limits can be placed on the percentage of users within an organizational unit for which a role can be effective.

 The following diagram illustrates how an individual user can be assigned a role in BHOLD: